open-mmlab/mmaction2/docs/tutorials/export_model.md

 + `--show`: Determines whether to print the architecture of the exported model.
 If not specified, it wll be set to `False`.
 + `--output-file`: The output onnx model name.
 If not specified, it wll be set to `tmp.onnx`.
 + `--is-localizer`: Determines whether the model to be exported is a localizer.
 If not specified, it wll be set to `False`.
-+ `--opset-version`: Determines the operation set version of onnx, we recommand you to use a higher version such as 11 for compatibility.
++ `--opset-version`: Determines the operation set version of onnx, we recommend you to use a higher version such as 11 for compatibility.
 If not specified, it wll be set to `11`.

 ### Recognizers
 For recognizers, please run: